-The building was erected around 1907 after the major Jacksonville fire.
-It was in great disrepair.
-This three-story building had more space which allowed CRM to help more homeless men.
+The building was erected around 1907, after the Great Fire of 1901 in downtown Jacksonville.
+Although it was in great disrepair, the three-story building had more space, which allowed CRM to help more homeless men.
 The second floor held about 30 beds.
-Chapel services and hot meals were served daily and clothing was given to those in need.
+Chapel services and hot meals were served daily, and clothing was given to those in need.

-CRM’s Board of Directors elected Mr. Don Moody to the position of Superintendent.
+CRM’s Board of Directors elected Don Moody to the position of Superintendent.

-Mr. Sage continued working at CRM by running the Mission’s Bargain Store which was also located at the 700 Laura Street shelter facility.
-At this time, CRM was in debt and the facility was close to being totally dilapidated.
-Mr. Moody, and his family, lived at CRM for the first few months.
-The early months were filled with lots of manual labor and time devoted to building repair.
-A main goal of Mr. Moody was to increase funding of CRM.
-Only $9,500 in donations was received during the year of 1964.
+Mr. Sage continued working at CRM by running the Mission’s Bargain Store, which was also located at the 700 Laura Street shelter facility.
+CRM was in debt, and the facility was close to being totally dilapidated.
+Mr. Moody and his family moved into the building, and his first months on the job were filled with manual labor as he devoted himself to repairing it.
+Since the Mission received only $9,500 in donations in 1964, Mr. Moody’s main goal was fundraising.

 CRM began assisting women in need.

-Lanida Bryant started the women’s programin a nearby two-story building that CRM rented for about 10 – 12 women.
+Lanida Bryant started the women’s program in a nearby two-story building that CRM rented to house about 10 – 12 women.

-In December, Mr. Moody left the position of Superintendent and Reverend Kaleel Ellison become the Interim Superintendent.
+In December, Mr. Moody left the position of Superintendent, and the Rev. Kaleel Ellison became the Interim Superintendent.

-Rev. Ellison had served on the CRM Board of Directors and had a four-year term as Chairman.
+Rev. Ellison had served on the CRM Board of Directors and was Chairman for four years.

 Rev. Kaleel Ellison was again asked by the Board of Directors to act as Interim Superintendent.

-In January, Reverend Kaleel Ellison was appointed Executive Director of CRM.
+In January, Rev. Ellison was appointed Executive Director of CRM.